Travis Breese

 Investigative MMJ

 Hello!
-I am a passionate, creative, detailed investigative reporter who prides himself on his news judgement.
+I am a passionate and detailed investigative reporter who prides himself on his news judgement.
 I have worked in broadcast news for almost 10 years and am looking for my next opportunity.
 I want to work in a competitive newsroom that's also embracing solutions to the changing media landscape.
 I'm excited to connect with you!

 Investigative Reporting Reel